wesleywerner/loveslime/tutorial/tutorial.md

 Bags are used to store inventory items.

-We will now add a bowl and spoon to the stage, and when the player clicks on the bowl, move Ego towards it and put it in a bag.
+Let's add a "bowl and spoon" actor to the stage, when the player clicks on the bowl, move Ego towards it and put it in a bag.

-    function addBowlActor (x, y)
+    function setupStage ()
+        ..
         local bowl = slime.actor("bowl and spoon")
         slime.addImage ("bowl and spoon", "images/bowl1.png")
-        bowl.x = x
+        bowl.x = 65
-        bowl.y = y
+        bowl.y = 37
     end

     function myStageCallback (event, object)